hawkeye-stan/msfs-popout-panel-manager/README.md

 ## Common Problem Resolution

  - Failed Analysis - Make sure to select correct/desire profile before clicking Analyze.
+You can manually adjust the size of the panel and try to analyze it again.
  - Failed Analysis - Experiment with ocrImageScale and keyword list in ocrdata definition file.

 ## Author